-Jessica Chastain was bornas Jessica Michelle Chastain on March 24, 1977, in Sacramento, California.
-Her parents, Jerri Renee Hastey and Michael Monasterio (a musician), were teenagers when Jessica was born.
-Her father who passed away in 2013 is not listed on Chastain’s birth certificate.
+Jessica Chastain was born as Jessica Michelle Chastain on March 24, 1977, in Sacramento, California.
+Jessica parents, Jerri Hastey and Michael Monasterio (a musician), were teenagers when Jessica was born.
+Jessica’s father passed away in 2013 and is not listed on Chastain’s birth certificate.

 Jerri later married firefighter Michael Hastey, and Jessica grew up with two sisters and two brothers.Her younger sister Juliet died by suicide in 2003.

 Jessica became interested in acting at age 7 after attending a production of “Joseph and the Amazing Technicolor Dreamcoat” with her grandmother.